 This report is the first of a series of assessments on Colombian gold supply chains and aims to develop an initial approach and analysis for how risks outlined in Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas are relevant in the Colombian context.

 Latest statistics for foreign direct investment (FDI) flows and international mergers and acquisitions (M&A).
 Analysis, trends and forecasts from the OECD using FDI statistics collected to latest international guidelines.

-Investments in clean energy infrastructure need to be scaled up to support the broader development, economic and climate agenda.
+Investment in clean energy infrastructure needs to be scaled up to support the broader development, economic and climate agenda.
 This will require leveraging private investment, however investment in this area remains constrained by barriers, including market and government failures.
 This page describes what tools the OECD provides to governments to create an enabling environment for investment flows to clean energy infrastructure.